RetroCirce/Music-SketchNet/README.md

 # Music-SketchNet Paper Repository
-Music SketchNet: Controllable Music Generation via Factorized Representations of Pitch and Rhythm, ISMIR 2020 (PLEASE DOWNLOAD IT AFTER August 15th)
+Music SketchNet: Controllable Music Generation via Factorized Representations of Pitch and Rhythm, ISMIR 2020 <br>
+(PLEASE DOWNLOAD IT AFTER August 15th) <br>
 (Most of codes are workable, we are doing the proof-coding)

 ## Intro